zih001/e7-discord-bot/README.txt

 The tech we'll be using are the following:
 1. PolitePol for webscraping, takes in post links, titles, etc and outputs XML.
 Provides an URL that we need to websocket-fy.
 2. Python app for consuming the XML content, converting to JSON, and making call to databasee to see if latest post is inserted.
-3. MongoDB - data persistence, disbord bot will talk to this to grab latest posts.
+3. MongoDB - data persistence, discord bot will talk to this to grab latest posts.
 4. Node.js and typescript - used to write discord bot.

 more will be added...